Spring Bear Hunting Seasons

 The hunting opposition groups would have you believe that weak bears are being harvested in mass as they exit their dens with no regard for cubs.
 The truth could not be any farther from this image being portrayed.
 In fact, the spring harvest is minimal by design so that it can be used as a fine tool in the management plan.
 “Since 2006, the average harvest during fall and spring (excludes bears harvested under depredation permits) seasons were 1,549 and 21 bears, respectively,” (pg 101).

 Real spring hunting involves many long back country hikes in search of quarry.
-Washington based PN Wild did an excellent job of documenting what a full spring bear hunt really is.
+Washington based PN Wild recently documented their spring bear hunting opportunity.
 From the excitement of the draw, scouting efforts, the joy of being outdoors with family and friends, hard work, setbacks, perseverance, inclement weather, and so much more.
 You can view both episode 1 and episode 2 of their 2020 spring bear hunt on their YouTube channel

 How do you feel about spring bear hunting seasons?
 We love to hear from our members and the public.
 “As iron sharpens iron, so one person sharpens another” (proverbs 27:17).
 Please share your thoughts, experiences and/or photos in the comments section or by email at email@example.com.